 Instead, the laundry lies in dirty heaps around the house while Junior throws a tantrum and Big Sister can’t look another math sum in the eye.

-Sometimes the struggles are far more painful: deaths in the family, moving house, job loss, financial hardship, or health issues.
+Sometimes the struggles are far more painful: deaths in the family, moving houses, job loss, financial hardship, or health issues.
 When those strike, finishing a school year can seem like just one more insurmountable task.

 We’ve all been there.
 And here are some solutions: